My Drawing Techniques by Lindsey Henninger (Part 1)

 6) As you can see, I’ve added more detail around his nose and lips.
 As always I started light and got gradually darker.
 That’s how it looks like there is so much depth.
 The more layers you have the more 3-D it will look and therefore more life-like.
 I forgot to mention, that when I start going into the much darker details, I switch from the ‘HB’ pencil to the ‘2B’ pencil.
 With the extreme darks like his eyebrows and nostrils, I went as high as ‘4B’ and ‘6B’.
 The higher up the scale you go on the pencils the softer the lead gets and therefore when you make a line more lead will end up on your paper and look darker.
 Be careful with the use of these darker pencils because they get harder to erase as you go up the scale.
 I also want to add that because I started light I have not had to use my eraser yet in this whole process!
 So it certainly has its advantages!

 *I want to add a very very important detail about making your drawings look more realistic and here it is: There are NO such things as lines!
 I know this sounds crazy but hear me out.
 In the natural world there are absolutely no lines.
 Everything is a shadow.
 Whether a really skinny shadow or a large one it’s all shadow, NO LINE!
 If you don’t believe me, hold up your hand and sqeeze your fingers together.
 The lines between each individual finger is actually a shadow being cast by the finger next to it.
 In Merry’s face, everything is nothing but shadows and that’s what makes it look more realistic.
-The same goes with all my other drawings, don’t believe me then just have another look and look at them closely.

 7) As you can see, Merry’s eyes are both complete and he doesn’t look so much like a zombie like he did in the last drawing.
 On the eyes, I always start by outlining the eye with a slim shadow because the area around people’s eyes is often quite dark and the darker you make it, the more the eyes will stand out.
 But don’t make it too dark because you don’t want them to look evil or like they’re wearing too much eye make-up.
-With this picture in particular that I’m using for a reference, the detail in the eyes is extraodinarily minimal.
-This has occured in about 98% of my drawings, that the picture I originally used had hardly any detail in the eyes, and that’s where your imagination comes to play.
+With this picture in particular that I’m using for a reference, the detail in the eyes is extraordinarily minimal.
+This has occurred in about 98% of my drawings, that the picture I originally used had hardly any detail in the eyes, and that’s where your imagination comes to play.
 Merry’s eyes are black in the picture.
 Pure black!
 How boring is that?
 So, you want to make sure to give your character life!
 Put a flash of light in their eyes and add some extra details and you’ll be amazed by how it changes your picture!
 Such as, in my other drawings of Legolas looking in the distance, and Frodo looking straight at you, there was absolutely no detail in the pictures and I used my imagination and added all those details myself.
 Also, going back to this picture, when I started drawing in the 2nd eye, I did not look at the original picture at all and added the detail by looking at the detail from the 1st eye I had completed.
 By doing this, you’re much more likely to get both eyes the same and so they won’t look cross-eyed.
 As you can also see, I made his left eyebrow darker and the shadow next to his eye, running down his nose, is much darker too.
 I often make things darker and darker as I go along.
 Also you can see that I’ve just begun to add some shadow into his left cheek (when I speak of the sides of the face I’m always referring to our point of view and not the person’s in the image).
 That whole side of his face is going to be almost completely black so you can see what I mean when I tell you that I always start light.

 8) Well, as you can see, Merry’s face is just about done.
 I’ve gotten in all the shadows and his chin is also done.
 At the same time though it’s not completely done and here’s why.
 When I’m doing the shadows, especially on the edges of the face, I always look ahead.
 And what the heck do I mean by that?
 What I mean is I’m looking at the other areas around and behind his face and seeing what the shades of darks are going to be there.
 For example, the hair right behind Merry’s left cheek is completely black.
 As in it’s as dark as dark can get, so I made sure not to put any of the really dark blacks into his cheek.
 To look at the picture quickly, I might say, “Oh, that side of his cheek is black”, and I’d get that all shaded and then when I went to put in his dark hair behind him, it would be the same exact shade of black that is in his cheeks and all the details in his cheek would blend right into his hair and it would lose its sense of dimension and look flat.
 You’ll see what I mean better once I get into his hair and work on the areas behind him.
 I’m waiting to make his cheek to its full darkness until AFTER I get his hair done.